• Skip to primary navigation

 We've got the top five substitutes that'll have you wondering why you haven't tried them sooner.

-Each one brings something unique to the table, ensuring your tempura is as delightful as ever.
+Each one brings something unique to the table, making sure your tempura is as pleasant as ever.

 And the best part?
 You probably have most of them in your pantry already.